Getting a logo designed online: The top crowdsourced graphic design companies, explained and simplified.

 OPTION ONE: Hit a freelancer up.

-Hiring a designer online to work one on one with them through a freelance marketplace is a decision that many make when choosing how to get their logo designed.
-While many a project has been successfully completed over the web, the vetting process, language barrier and lack of choice that most platforms that connect freelancers to clients provide leaves much to be desired.
-If you personally know or have a lead on a talented freelancer than you can certainly find some benefits to working one on one as opposed to crowdsourcing a design.
-One of those being the degree to which you can fine tune and adjust the brand.
+While many a project has been successfully completed over the web, the vetting process, language barrier, and lack of choice that most platforms that connect freelancers to clients provide leaves much to be desired.
+If you know or have a lead on a talented freelancer then you can certainly find some benefits to working one one-on-one as opposed to crowdsourcing a design.
+One of those is the degree to which you can fine-tune and adjust the brand.

-One of the downsides to working one on one with a freelancer is that you only get their take on your brand.
-This can be exactly what you want if you’ve hired the designer because their portfolio blew you away, but if you just hired someone who self identifies as a “designer” because they were in your price range, well, you’re probably going to be happier with the variety, the originality, and the sheer number of options that a logo design contest provides.
+One of the downsides to working one-on-one with a freelancer is that you only get their take on your brand.
+This can be exactly what you want if you’ve hired the designer because their portfolio blew you away, but if you just hired someone who self-identifies as a “designer” because they were in your price range, well, you’re probably going to be happier with the variety, the originality, and the sheer number of options that a logo design contest provides.

 OPTION TWO: Hire Don Draper.

 Another viable option is to go whole hog and hire a logo design firm online.
 There are a number of reputable design firms that conduct their business over the web, as well as a number of popup websites that claim to offer ridiculous numbers of concepts and end up passing off clipart as original artwork.
-While usually fairly pricey, they can provide a high level of service sometimes found lacking in the crowdsourced model, although almost certainly always without the large number of options provided by design contests.
-Most traditional design firms work in creative rounds of two to three concepts, with additional rounds being charged additionally.

-Make sure to do your research if taking this route and make sure that the firm that you hire has a solid internet presence, has been around for a while, and can present an original client portfolio and solid testimonials.
 Again, hire the firm because their portfolio contains the best logos that you’ve ever seen, not because their “design package” fits your budget, comes with stationery design and their design brief only took 3 minutes to fill out.
 That’s how you end up with a few mediocre design options and a lackluster end product.

 OPTION THREE: Harness the power of the crowd.
 The Logo Design Contest.